-A 6o liter backpack is the sweet spot for most thru-hikers, week-end backpackers, and multi-sport adventurers because it gives you plenty of space for food, fuel, and gear.
+A 6o liter backpack is the sweet spot for most thru-hikers, weekend backpackers, and multi-sport adventurers because it gives you plenty of space for food, fuel, and gear.
 While you can go lower and higher, this is a good place to start looking, since many packs are available in smaller and larger volume models.
-When evaluating a backpack, it’s important to find out how the manufacturer calculates their pack volume.
+When evaluating a backpack, it’s important to find out how the manufacturer calculates its pack volume.
 Some manufacturers only count closed storage while others add in all of the open pockets too.
 That can lead to an inflated number that you’ll regret when it starts pouring rain.

 Ventilated Backpack Frames

 Everyone sweats when they carry a loaded backpack.
 So many people prefer buying packs with ventilated frames that leave an air gap between your back and the pack to help dry your shirt faster.
 It’s a comfort thing.

 There are basically four types of backpack frames.
 The one you choose will be dictated by the amount of weight you need to carry.